-3.2 screening of actinomycetes isolates for lignocellulose degrading ability
+3.2 Screening of actinomycetes isolates for lignocellulose degrading ability

 3.2.1 Primary screening of actinomycetes isolates for lignocellulose degrading ability

-Seventy five actinomycetes were screened for cellulose and lignin degradation ability by growing them on carboxy methyl cellulose agar and in in-vitro assay, 52 actinomycetes have shown positive for cellulose degradation by forming the zone of hydrolysis.
+Seventy-five actinomycetes were screened for cellulose and lignin degradation ability by growing them on carboxy methyl cellulose agar and in in-vitro assay, 52 actinomycetes have shown positive for cellulose degradation by forming the zone of hydrolysis.
 Among 52 actinomycetes, 27 isolates have shown strong degradation, 21 isolates have shown moderate degradation and 12 isolates have shown low degradation ability on CMC agar and 29 actinomycetes have shown positive for lignin degradation by forming blue zone of hydrolysis on MSM-L media in the presence of methylene blue as indicator (Fig. 2).
 Among 29 actinomycetes, 15 (LCDA-1, 2, 4, 16, 22, 23, 33, 36, 39, 40, 42, 65, 67, 69 and 72) isolates have shown strong degradation, 3 isolates (LCDA-12, LCDA-49 and LCDA-63) have shown moderate degradation and 11 isolates have shown low degradation ability on lignin medium.
 Zone of hydrolysis was measured as strong, moderate, low degradation and no degradation (Table 2).

 These studies are in accordance with the results of Bhattacharjya et al. (2021), they identified 10 isolates (four bacterial, two fungal and four actinobacteria) were positive for cellulolytic activity which were isolated from the dump sites of municipal solid waste.
 These ten isolates have produced the halo zone around the colonies on carboxy methyl cellulose agar (CMC) agar plates in presence of indicator dye.
 Similarly, Mahmood et al. (2020) screened 42 bacterial isolates for their ability to degrade cellulose by using congo red assay method.
 Out of 42 isolates only 24 formed a distinct clear zone around colonies on CMC agar plate after congo red staining.
 Among them, only three bacterial species exhibited the highest cellulose degrading activity, 6 showed high activity, while ten isolates showed moderate cellulolytic activity and other 4 isolates showed lower cellulolytic activity.
 These findings were coinciding with the results of (Jagadeesh and Muthura, 2022) isolated 78 isolates were screened for lignolytic activity.
 About 45 isolates which showed better growth and formed zone of clearance in alkali lignin media indicates positive for lignin degradation.
 Bandounas et al. (2011) proved that bacteria such as Pseudomonas sp.
 LD002 and Bacillus sp.
 LD003 isolated from the soil under the rotting logs have produced the zone of hydrolysis on the lignin media In vitro conditions which proves the ability of lignolytic activity of the microbial isolates.